Dookie: Background

 The exterior of 924 Gilman Street in West Berkeley.
 Green Day played the venue until they were banned in September 1993 for signing with a major label.

 With the success in the independent world of the band's first two albums, 39/Smooth (1990) and Kerplunk (1991), which sold 30,000 units each, a number of major record labels became interested in Green Day.
 Among them were Sony, Warner Bros., Geffen and Interscope.
 Representatives of these labels attempted to entice the band to sign by inviting them for meals to discuss a deal, with one manager even inviting the group to Disneyland.
 The band declined these advances; Armstrong believed that the labels were more than likely looking for something that resembled a grunge band, namely "second- and third-rate Nirvanas and Soundgardens", and they did not want to conform to a label's vision.
 That changed when they met the producer and A&R representative Rob Cavallo of Reprise, a subsidiary of Warner Bros.
 The band played Beatles covers for him for 40 minutes, then Cavallo picked up his own guitar and jammed with them.
 They were impressed by his work with fellow Californian band the Muffs, and later remarked that Cavallo "was the only person we could really talk to and connect with".

 Eventually, the band left their independent record label, Lookout!
 Records, on friendly terms.
 They signed a five-album deal with Reprise in April 1993.
 The deal secured Cavallo as the producer of the first record and allowed the band to retain the rights to its albums on Lookout!.
 Signing to a major label caused many of Green Day's original fans to label them sell-outs, including the influential punk fanzine Maximumrocknroll and the independent music club 924 Gilman Street.
-After Green Day's September 3 gig at 924 Gilman Street, the venue banned the group from entering or playing.
-They would not return to the venue until 2015, when they played a benefit concert there.
-Reflecting on this period in 1999, Green Day frontman Billie Joe Armstrong told Spin magazine:: "I couldn't go back to the punk scene, whether we were the biggest success in the world or the biggest failure [...]
+After Green Day's September 3 gig at 924 Gilman Street, the venue banned the group from entering or playing.They did however show up and played anyway despite the ban in 2001.
+They returned to the venue in 2015, when they played a benefit concert there and their ban was lifted.
+Reflecting on this period in 1999, Green Day frontman Billie Joe Armstrong told Spin magazine: "I couldn't go back to the punk scene, whether we were the biggest success in the world or the biggest failure [...]
 The only thing I could do was get on my bike and go forward."

-Much of Dookies content was written by Armstrong, except "Emenius Sleepus", which was written by the bassist Mike Dirnt, and the hidden track, "All by Myself", which was written by Tré Cool.